WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Records and Monitoring

 Any concerns about a child will be recorded on Safeguard within 24 hours.
 All records will provide a factual and evidence based account and there will be accurate recording of any actions.
+Electronic records will show the name of the person entering the information, the date and time and where appropriate will be witnessed.
+Any written disclosures will be copied onto the online system.
+Where an opinion or professional judgement is recorded this should be clearly stated as such.

 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child’s person, this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-The body map below should be used in accordance with recording guidance.
+The online body map should be used in accordance with recording guidance.

 Any concerns should be reported and recorded without delay to the appropriate safeguarding services, e.g. MASH or the child’s social worker if already an open case to social care.